MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/getting-started.md

 ## 1B.
 Setup authentication with WindowsProvider

-Try out the [WindowsProvider](./authentication/WindowsProvider.md) to enable authentication based on the native Windows Account Manager (WAM) APIs in your UWP apps, without requiring a dependency on MSAL.
+Try out the [WindowsProvider](./authentication/windows.md) to enable authentication based on the native Windows Account Manager (WAM) APIs in your UWP apps, without requiring a dependency on MSAL.

 1. Associate your app with the Microsoft Store.
 The app association will act as our minimal app registration for authenticating consumer MSAs.
-See the [WindowsProvider docs](https://github.com/windows-toolkit/Graph-Controls/edit/main/Docs/WindowsProvider.md) for more details.
+See [WindowsProvider](./authentication/windows.md) for more details.
 1. Install the `CommunityToolkit.Authentication.Uwp` package
-1. Set the [ProviderManager](./authentication/ProviderManager.md).GlobalProvider to a new instance of [WindowsProvider](./authentication/WindowsProvider.md) with pre-configured scopes:
+1. Set the [ProviderManager](./authentication/ProviderManager.md).GlobalProvider to a new instance of [WindowsProvider](./authentication/windows.md) with pre-configured scopes:

     ```csharp
     using CommunityToolkit.Authentication;